zoubin/ezchangelog/README.md

 `commits`: specify the base path for each commit.
 By default, commits are linked to github.

-`changelog`: specify you changelog file path
+`changelog`: specify the changelog file path